+Step 1 configure Enter global configuration mode.
 Step 2 snmp-server traps snmp [linkup linkdown warmstart coldstart auth-failure] Enable the corresponding SNMP standard traps.
-The command without any parameter enables all SNMP standard traps.
-By default, all SNMP standard traps are enabled. linkup linkdown: Enable Linkup Trap and Linkdown Trap globally.
-Linkup Trap indicates that a port status changes from linkdown to linkup.
-The trap can be triggered when you connect a new device to the port, and the trap is enabled both globally and on the port.
-Linkdown Trap indicates that a port status changes from linkup to linkdown.
-The trap can be triggered when you disconnect a device from the port, and the trap is enabled both globally and on the port.
-To enable Linkup Trap and Linkdown Trap on a port, run the command snmp-server traps link-status in Interface Configuration Mode of the port.
-To disable them, run the corresponding no command.
-By default, the traps are enabled both globally and on all ports, which means that the traps will be triggered when a device is connected to or disconnected from any port of the switch.
-If you do not want to receive notification messages about some specific ports, disable the traps on those ports. warmstart: Indicates that the SNMP entity is reinitializing itself with its configurations unchanged.
-For a switch running SNMP, the trap can be triggered if you disable and then enable SNMP without changing any parameters. coldstart: Indicates that the SNMP entity is reinitializing itself such that its configurations may be changed.
-The trap can be triggered when you reboot the switch. auth-failure: Triggered when a received SNMP request fails the authentication.
-Step 3 end Return to Privileged EXEC Mode.
+The command without parameter enables all SNMP standard traps.
+All SNMP standard traps are enabled by default. linkup: Indicates a port status changes from linkdown to linkup, and can be triggered when you connect a device to a port. linkdown: Indicates a port status changes from linkup to linkdown, and can be triggered when you disconnect a device to a port. warmstart: Indicates the SNMP feature on the switch is reinitialized with the physical configuration unchanged.
+The trap can be triggered if you disable and then enable SNMP after the SNMP is completely configured and enabled. coldstart: Indicates an SNMP initialization caused by the reinitialization of the switch system.
+The trap can be triggered when you reboot the switch.
+Step 3 end Return to privileged EXEC mode.
 Step 4 copy running-config startup-config Save the settings in the configuration file.